vidma/aac-speech-android/README.md

 CURRENT ISSUES AND WORK-AROUNDS
 -------------------------------

-* personal pronouns like me, te, etc do not work if seleted before the verb. just select the verb first, and the pronoun afterwards and it will be placed in the right position.
 * many of the icons are not correctly part-of-speech tagged (this is hard manual work; we use some simple guesses), so have in mind that the application may not allways give expected results